 April 15, 1870: Emma Hart Willard (February 23, 1787 – April 15, 1870) was an American women’s rights activist who dedicated her life to education.
 She worked in several schools and founded the first school for women’s higher education, the Troy Female Seminary in Troy, New York.
 With the success of her school, Willard was able to travel across the country and abroad, to promote education for women.
 The Troy Female Seminary was renamed the Emma Willard School in 1895 in her honor.
 For more information concerning his influence upon American education, see David Barton, Four Centuries of American Education, 39-40.

-1983, April 15: Cornelia “Corrie” ten Boom (Amsterdam, The Netherlands April 15, 1892 – Placentia, California, April 15, 1983) was a Dutch Christian.
+April 15, 1983: Cornelia “Corrie” ten Boom (Amsterdam, The Netherlands April 15, 1892 – Placentia, California, April 15, 1983) was a Dutch Christian.
 Along with her father and other family members, Corrie helped many Jews escape the Nazi Holocaust during World War II and was imprisoned for it.
 She wrote her most famous book, The Hiding Place, about the ordeal.
-See our article: Imprisoned For Helping Jews Escape.

 1775, April 19: War began at the Battles of Lexington and Concord.
 The Battles of Lexington and Concord were the first military engagements of the American Revolutionary War.
 They were fought on April 19, 1775, in Middlesex County, Province of Massachusetts Bay, within the towns of Lexington, Concord, Lincoln, Menotomy (present-day Arlington), and Cambridge, near Boston.
 The battles marked the outbreak of open armed conflict between the Kingdom of Great Britain and its thirteen colonies in the mainland of British North America.